Time Out says

 A cosy neighbourhood restaurant serving a no-choice menu

 Like your plates small and your options smaller?
 Then you’ll love Nest.
-This charming Hackney spot serves a seven-dish, no-choice menu.
+This charming Hackney spot serves a nine-dish, no-choice menu.
 If a plate needs meat, it’ll be taken from a single type, which changes every six weeks or so (unless, that is, you go veggie, in which case you’ll get a different menu anyway).
 On the night of my visit, the mammal du jour was deer.
 Specifically, in-season axis deer, which was on the receiving end of as many outfit changes as a Hollywood actress at the Oscars.
 One minute, the venison was the fleshy seam of a golden potato cake; the next, the shimmering centrepiece of an exceptional wellington.
 Then, the minced backbone to a juicy, moreish rissole fashioned around a knobbly twig.
 That’s right: a sausage on a stick.
 ‘Some people try to eat the stick’, one of the owners later revealed, his eyes crinkling at the sides.

 But there’s more to the menu than meat.
 There was a dense, micro-sized English muffin piled with piquant, chopped-up devilled egg.
 An elegant plate of blow-torched mackerel flanked by pale, zesty veg (puréed, pickled).
 A thick, still-warm slice of malty soda bread with a pat of silky, salty, straw-coloured butter.